menu 1

 We reach over 3000 children daily through our street schools, residential homes and vocational centres.
 We want to do more.

 I-India is a fully registered, non-profit, non-governmental organisation.
 It was established in 1993 and employs a staff of eighty dedicated local people.
 Salaries are modest, the office is small, and we stretch our funds to maximise their impact.
 Unlike many other organisations, I-India has little savings, but spends what it gets.
-The annual budget is about $200,000.

 The eleven-member Board is elected bi-annually and consists of doctors, professors, social workers and community members.
 Donors include Unicef, Finland and the Government of India.